microsoft/nni/docs/en_US/Tutorial/SearchSpaceSpec.md

 * `{"_type": "randint", "_value": [lower, upper]}`
   * Choosing a random integer from `lower` (inclusive) to `upper` (exclusive).
+  * Note: Different tuners may interpret `randint` differently.
+For example, grid search and tuners based on hyperopt treats integers from lower to upper as an unordered set, but BOHB cares about the ordinal information among these integers.
+This is because these tuners use different search space from different libraries.
+For `nni.randint`, you can expect a wrapper of `numpy.random.randint`.

 * `{"_type": "uniform", "_value": [low, high]}`
   * Which means the variable value is a value uniformly between low and high.